The Flames: The Edries Fredericks Era

 In early 1963, the group signed a recording contract with Trutone Records and made their first recording at a studio in Durban run by John and Margaret Cahill.
-Two songs were recorded; “I Saw Her Standing There”, sometimes referred to as “Just Seventeen”, and “Misery”.
-Trutone decided not to release it, but heavily promoted The Meteors’ version of “I Saw Her Standing There”, which became a huge hit in South Africa.
+Two songs were recorded; "I Saw Her Standing There", sometimes referred to as "Just Seventeen", and "Misery."
+Trutone decided not to release them, instead heavily promoting The Meteors' version of "I Saw Her Standing There", which became a hit in South Africa.

-In April, the group traveled to Johannesburg to record four tracks.
-The first release from this recording session consisted of two instrumentals, "Mr. Moto" and "Dixie" on the Rave label.
-Mr. Moto premiered on Eric Egan’s morning program during the new releases segment between 7:00 and 7:15.
-The second single was released soon after with "Maniac" and "Modern Casanova".
-The label showed the artists as Steve and The Flames as Steve sang lead on both songs.
+In April, the group travelled to Johannesburg to record four tracks.
+The first release from this recording session consisted of two instrumentals, "Mr. Moto" and "Dixie."
+These were both distributed by the Rave label.
+"Mr. Moto" premiered on Eric Egan's morning program during the new releases segment between 7:00 and 7:15.
+The second single was released soon after, with "Maniac" and "Modern Casanova."
+The label listed the artists as Steve and The Flames, as Steve sang lead on both songs.
 In December of that year, The Flames toured Port Elizabeth.
 After the gigs, The Flames drove to Johannesburg to record their first album.

-The band's first album was recorded over 3 days with Art Heatley as producer and Dave Erbstoesser as the sound engineer.
+The band's first album was recorded over three days, with Art Heatley as producer and Dave Erbstoesser as the sound engineer.
 "White Cliffs of Dover" was the song that the band thought would be the hit from the album.
-The only track from this album to get any air play on the radio was "Pretty Woman".
-It was played a few times by Peter Lotus on the evening music show.
-This album has been out of print but has been re-issued by Fresh Music as a part of a CD collection.
+The only track from this album to get airplay on the radio was "Pretty Woman."
+Peter Lotus played it a few times on the evening music show.
+This album was out of print but has been re-issued by Fresh Music as a part of a CD collection.